 Suffolk 911 system down for some callers, police say

-Suffolk County police said 911 phone service throughout the county was reported down Monday night for some cellphone callers.
+The Suffolk County police said 911 phone service for some cellphone users was reported down Monday night throughout the county.

-Suffolk County police are asking emergency callers to use 631-852-COPS to reach police dispatchers and precincts.
-Police also sent an alert through the Emergency Alert System to cellphone users.
+In a statement at 6 p.m. the police department announced the outage.
+An hour later, the police sent an alert to cellphone users in Suffolk through the Emergency Alert System asking that emergency callers use 631-852-COPS to reach police dispatchers and precincts.

-Police said at least one known cellphone carrier had disruptions to reach 911 in Suffolk County.
-Callers reported instead reaching a fast busy signal and were unable to reach emergency dispatchers.
+Police said customers of at least one known cellphone carrier were unable to reach 911 dispatchers in Suffolk County.
+Callers reported instead reaching a fast busy signal.

-There was no estimate when 911 service would be restored.
+There was no estimate when 911 service would be restored or a cause for the outage.
 Police did not identify the cellphone carriers where 911 service was down.
+When asked for comment, officials in Suffolk County Executive Steve Bellone's office referred to the police department's statement.

 Riverhead police were asking callers to dial 631-727-4500 or the department's crime hotline at 631-727-3333 with information about criminal or suspicious activity.